Contents of Article

-The greatest strain on the ACL occurs during 3-dimensional knee loading, which includes a knee extension moment, proximal anterior tibial shear force, knee valgus/varus moment, as well as a rotational contribution .
-After ACL reconstruction, altered movement mechanics in jump-landing tasks are often apparent and have shown to increase the risk of re-injury by 5-15 fold .
+The greatest strain on the ACL occurs during three-dimensional knee loading, which includes a knee extension moment, proximal anterior tibial shear force, knee valgus/varus moment, as well as a rotational contribution (18).
+After ACL reconstruction, altered movement mechanics in jump-landing tasks are often apparent (11) and have been shown to increase the risk of re-injury by 5-15 fold (10).

 What is the Landing Error Scoring System (LESS)?

 The Landing Error Scoring System (LESS) is a relatively easy-to-use assessment tool to analyse the biomechanics of the lower extremities in a landing and jumping task.
 As a reliable clinical screening tool, it is described to offer the greatest value for the identification of individuals at risk of attaining non-contact ACL injury (20).
 However, recent research has questioned its ability to identify those at risk of ACL injury due to a lack of validity (9).

 Based on a 19-point continuous scale (see FREE downloadable scoring sheet), the LESS assesses the positioning of the trunk and lower extremities at various stages through the Drop-Vertical Jump (DVJ) movement.
 Global fluidity and range of motion in the landing phase are analysed from frontal and sagittal plane video data.
 Movement patterns deviating from the ‘biomechanical optimum’ can possibly predispose an athlete to lower-extremity injuries (14).
 Those are scored as “error points”, and add up to a LESS score.

 Poor landing technique is indicated by higher LESS scores (more “error points”) and vice versa.

 Why is the Landing Error Scoring System useful?